 There are no known health effects associated with the ingestion of TDS in drinking water.
 In California, TDS has secondary maximum contaminant levels (SMCL) and are regulated under Title 22 of the California Code of Regulations, particularly Secondary Drinking Water Standards, which are intended to control the aesthetic qualities (taste, odor and color) of drinking water.
 The TDS SMCL is made up of a range of consumer acceptance levels and includes a 500 mg/L "recommended" level, a 1,000 mg/L "upper" level, and a 1,500 mg/L "short term" level.
 High TDS concentrations can negatively impact sensitive crops.
-Based on guidelines from the Food and Agriculture Organization of the United Nations (FAO), TDS concentrations below 450 mg/L should not have to be altered to accommodate the salinity level), levels between 450 and below 2000 mg/L can be slightly to moderately restrictive on crop selection and/or irrigation practices, and levels greater than 2000 mg/L may severely restrict effective irrigation use to only high salinity tolerant crops.
+Based on guidelines from the Food and Agriculture Organization of the United Nations (FAO), TDS concentrations below 450 mg/L should not restrict a water's use for irrigation (i.e. crop selection or the irrigation management program should not have to be altered to accommodate the salinity level), levels between 450 and below 2000 mg/L can be slightly to moderately restrictive on crop selection and/or irrigation practices, and levels greater than 2000 mg/L may severely restrict effective irrigation use to only high salinity tolerant crops.